anusreepr1999/putitinthebox/README.md

 a course request system built using React, including extracting bank and tax details, displaying them along with notifying the respective officers regarding the same.

-The objective of this document is to shed light on the significance of housing allowance calculation, provide insights into the Wohngeldabrechnung process, and present a potential solution for extracting relevant details.
-It is my hope that this exploration contributes to the understanding and improvement of housing benefit systems, ultimately benefiting low-income households and ensuring access to adequate housing. ccc
+The objective of this file  is to shed light on the significance of housing allowance calculation, provide insights into the Wohngeldabrechnung process, and present a potential solution for extracting relevant details.
+It is my hope that this exploration contributes to the understanding and improvement of housing benefit systems, ultimately benefiting low-income households and ensuring access to adequate housing.